Workers leaving Kynoch Limited’s Lion Works in Witton, c.1890s.

 By 1891 the company’s meticulous attention to production quality plus safety standards at the Lion Works brought rewards in the form of additional Government contracts.
 In addition to its military ammunition work the Company’s 3000 strong workforce are producing half a million sporting cartridges a week.

 Between 1893 and 1896 the company entered the explosives making industry by buying out the Yorkshire based company, Shortridge & Wright.
 It had a rapid expansion and opened new works.
 A cordite factory in Arklow, Ireland and a 750 acre explosives works at Kynochtown, Essex.
 Meanwhile the Lion works continued to expand adding shells of various types to its product range as well as a bicycle works.
-In 1897, in order to fund its rapid expansion the company re-forms as Kynoch Limited.
+In 1897, in order to fund its rapid expansion the company re-formed as Kynoch Limited.

 The out break of the Second Boer War in 1899 saw further increased demand for the company’s products from the British Government and increased profits allows it to continue to expand its interests.
 By this time it is even producing its own machine gun.